KnowPulse-KnowledgeBase/EVOLVES-Activity2a-Protocols-/_episodes/02-part2.md

 10. Filter lentil extract (in triplicate) of heated version using vacuum filter apparatus under water suction
 - Refer to step 5 for further details.

-## Determining Free Sulfhydryl (SH) Concentration
+## 4.Determining Free Sulfhydryl (SH) Concentration

-### A. Reagent Preparation: Preparing 16.5mL of 6 M GuHCl
+### 4.A.
+Reagent Preparation: Preparing 16.5mL of 6 M GuHCl
 1. Using laboratory tape and a permanent marker, mark the day the solution was prepared, the concentration, and volume.
 Place onto 50mL falcon tube.
 2. To make 16.5mL of 6M GuHCl (for 21 test tubes aka 3 different lentil genotype extracts (both heated and unheated) and triplicate blanks): Weigh 9.1709g GuHCl
 3. Pipette ~4.0mL of 0.1M NaPO<sub>4</sub> buffer (pH 7.5) into 9.1709g GuHCl and mix well, add slightly more NaPO<sub>4</sub> for a final volume of 16.5mL

-### B.  Reagent Preparation: Preparing 15.0mL of 0.01M DTNB stock solution and 0.001M of DTNB (1:10x dilution)
+### 4.B.Reagent Preparation: Preparing 15.0mL of 0.01M DTNB stock solution and 0.001M of DTNB (1:10x dilution)
 10. Mark the day the solution was prepared, the concentration, and the volume.
 Place onto 15 mL falcon tube.
 11. To make 15.0mL of 0.01M DTNB stock solution: Weigh 0.059454g of DTNB and dissolve in 15.0mL of 0.1M NaPO<sub>4</sub> buffer (pH 7.5)
 12. To make 2.20mL of 1:10x DTNB dilution: Pipette 220µL 0.01M DTNB stock solution and 1.98mL of 0.1M NaPO<sub>4</sub> buffer (pH 7.5).
 This volume is suitable for more than 21 sample test tubes aka 3 different lentil genotype extracts (both heated and unheated) and triplicate blanks.
 13. Mix thoroughly by flicking test tube back and forth with index finger

-### C. Reaction Mixture Preparation
+### 4.C.Reaction Mixture Preparation
 1. Collect a total of 21 glass test tubes and label first test tubes in each row A-G. Where A is one lentil genotype (heated), B is one lentil genotype (unheated), C is different lentil genotype (heated), D is same lentil genotype as C (unheated), E is another different lentil genotype (heated), F is same lentil genotype as E (unheated), G is triplicate blanks
 2. Pipette 750µL of 6M GuHCl in each test tube
 3. Pipette 100µL of 0.01M DTNB in each test tube